Absolute-Solar/CryptoSun-Vote/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/cryptosun/cryptosun-vote/CI)]()
 [![Latest Release](https://img.shields.io/github/v/release/cryptosun/cryptosun-vote)]()

+## CryptoSun Vote – Decentralized Governance System
-CryptoSun Vote is the on-chain governance system that enables CSN token holders to propose, vote on, and implement changes to the CryptoSun ecosystem.
-This decentralized governance framework ensures that the renewable energy network evolves according to community consensus.
+CryptoSun Vote is the on-chain governance module of the CryptoSun ecosystem, integrated with our official platform to empower the community through transparent, decentralized decision-making.

-The CryptoSun governance system empowers token holders to participate in network decision-making proportional to their stake.
-The voting mechanism leverages Solana's high-throughput capabilities to enable efficient, low-cost voting while maintaining security and transparency.
+As a core part of our long-term vision, CryptoSun Vote enables CSN holders to propose, discuss, and vote on protocol upgrades, treasury allocations, energy trading rules, and maintenance automation.
+All secured on Solana's high-speed blockchain.

 ### Key Governance Features
+Proposal Creation

-- **Proposal Creation**: Any holder with sufficient CSN stake can submit proposals
+Any user with a minimum staked balance of CSN tokens can submit proposals to modify system parameters, such as reward formulas, burn schedules, or regional solar deployments.

-- **Voting Power**: Voting weight based on staked CSN tokens
-- **Execution**: Automatic implementation of approved proposals
-- **Delegation**: Ability to delegate voting power to trusted representatives
-- **Timelock**: Security delay between approval and execution
-- **Transparent History**: Complete on-chain record of all governance actions
+### Voting Power (1 CSN = 1 Vote)
+Governance weight is directly proportional to the amount of CSN staked in the governance vault.
+Snapshot-based voting ensures fairness and prevents manipulation.

+### On-Chain Execution
+Proposals that meet the quorum and pass voting thresholds are automatically executed via cross-program invocations, ensuring trustless and timely implementation.

+### Delegated Voting
+Token holders may delegate their voting power to trusted representatives, such as energy experts or community leaders, while maintaining the ability to revoke at any time.

+### Timelock Safeguard
+All successful proposals are subject to a built-in time delay before execution (e.g., 72 hours), providing an additional layer of security and review.

+### Transparent Governance Ledger
+Every proposal, vote, and result is permanently recorded on-chain using Solana’s Proof of History, ensuring full auditability and accountability.

+### Community Integration
+Each proposal includes a discussion link (e.g., Discord, X, or GitHub Discussions) where the community can coordinate and debate ideas off-chain before voting on-chain.

+### Upgradeable & Extensible
+Built using Solana’s SPL Governance Program, the system is modular and supports future enhancements, such as quadratic voting or multi-chain governance bridges.

+### Participate Now
+1.)
+Governance Dashboard: vote.solarcrypto.ca
+2.)
+Docs & How-To: Governance Documentation

 ## System Architecture